The Philistines Jr.

 A 7" we put out in support of our Danehower L.P.
 The Sci-Fi Song backed with Pete's "recorded in an afternoon" version of Moon River.
 We bought our Lowrey Organ and found a song book in the seat.
 The rest is history.
 Props to Joel, Crow, and Tom Servo.

-Digital download: Both songs available as part of The Sinking of the S.S.
-Danehower album.
+7" available under the The Sinking of the S.S.
+Danehower album on bandcamp.

 The A-side is based on an old Latvian folk-song about a weasel who lives in the woods and makes beer.
 The B-side is some sort of tribute to the state of Vermont, I think.